Yomguithereal/decypher/README.md

 Note that this query builder is widely inspired by the [query-builder](https://github.com/shesek/cypher-query) package by [@shesek](https://github.com/shesek) but fixed and updated to support cypher's latest evolutions.

+The result object of the builder is also made to match @thingdom's [node-neo4j](https://github.com/thingdom/node-neo4j/tree/v2#readme) specifications for the `db.cypher` method.

 ```js
 var Query = require('decypher').Query;